isomerpages/enterprisesg-seeds/_our-co-investors/Co Investment Criteria.md

 #### **4. Request your co-investment partner to submit an application to us if you prefer working with a non-appointed partner**

 Your non-appointed partner can submit an application to SEEDS Capital at seeds@enterprisesg.gov.sg, with the following documents:
-* A two-page executive summary of your startip
+* A two-page executive summary of your startup
 * Supporting documents for a first-level assessment would include:
 	- Business plan of your startup
 	- Financial statements or management accounts of your startup